-Named in honor of the late Ed Miller, a longtime caretaker at Renfrew Park & Museum and member of the Waynesboro Historical Society and Renfrew Institute, the Ed Miller Memorial Trail winds through the south side of the Franklin County borough, connecting three parks.
+Named in honor of the late Ed Miller—a longtime caretaker at Renfrew Park and Museum and member of the Waynesboro Historical Society and Renfrew Institute—the Ed Miller Memorial Trail connects three parks as it winds through the south side of the Franklin County borough.
+The Renfrew Park and Museum is a historical Pennsylvania German farm which has become a public museum and park.

-The asphalt trail begins at Memorial Park and follows a short concurrency with E. 4th Street.
-The trail separates from the street at the borough's east end, passing between the Waynesboro Area School District campus to the north and the Brimington Farms development to the south, crossing the West Branch of Antietam Creek on a footbridge.
+Passing between the Waynesboro Area School District campus to the north and the Brimington Farms development to the south, the trail crosses the West Branch of Antietam Creek via a footbridge.
 This segment of the trail climbs a couple of steep hills and has low shoulders, so caution is advised.

-Parking is available at Memorial Park, along E. 4th Street, at Renfrew Park & Museum and at Otterbein Park.
-It can also be accessed from the Waynesboro Area Public School campus and YMCA.
+Parking is available at Memorial Park, along E Fourth Street, at Renfrew Park & Museum, and at Otterbein Park.
+The trail can also be accessed from the Waynesboro Area Public School campus and YMCA.

 I enjoyed being able to get used to my Catrike Villager on a paved trail, close to a town yet still adjacent to farm fields and Antietam Creek.
 I was able to practice shifting gears on various uphills and downhills.
 I will definitely visit this again!